Skip to main contentAccessibility Statement

 However, all young people must do one of the following until the age of 18:

-• stay in full time education, for example at school or college (full time study at Further Education (FE) college is typically 18 hours a week over 3 or 4 days)
+• stay in full time education, for example at school or college (full time study at Further Education (FE) college and learning providers are typically 16+ hours a week over 3 / 4 days)

 • start an apprenticeship or supported internship